newagemob/intracav-blog/content/articles/Blood-Draws-and-Hemolysis.md

 Bigger is better if the CVR is optimal \<45%.
 But bigger is worse as the CVR increases.

 There is a crucial variable that significantly distinguishes the hemolysis outcome between vacutainers and syringe blood draw.
 TIME.
 This is why we have such better results with 10ml large diameter syringe blood draws, than we do with 3ml small diameter syringe.
 We can decide to stop pulling and normalize the pressure and wait for the vein to fill back up with blood at the tip of the catheter.
 This will repressurize that part of the vein with more blood, but it requires TIME.
 The “Pull Pause” method will apply less TIME with negative pressure applied to the red blood cells.
 Unfortunately the vacutainers WILL hold that negative pressure forever… or at least until the pressure inside the tube is normalized by the clinician.
-So best thing to do is fill the entire tube COMPLETELY with the blood sample, Release the negative pressure by popping the top and immediately putting the top back on or allowing air to flow into the tubing while the top is still punctured with the needle.
+So, the best thing to do is fill the entire tube COMPLETELY with the blood sample, Release the negative pressure by popping the top and immediately putting the top back on or allowing air to flow into the tubing while the top is still punctured with the needle.
 Normalize that pressure sooner than later to reduce hemolysis.

 ## TECHNIQUES